 Suppose each of these secondary impacts (Table 8.2-2) creates an ejecta blanket that extends two crater diameters away from the rim.
-In that case, we can execute a Monte Carlo model to estimate the resurfacing rate of the Moon and compare it to observations made by LROC and the secondary splotches observed in the temporal images.
+In that case, a Monte Carlo model can be executed to estimate the resurfacing rate of the Moon and compare it to observations made by LROC and the secondary splotches observed in the temporal images.
 Speyerer et al. [ref.
 33] found that splotches down to 1 m in diameter had the potential to cover 99% of the Moon in 81,000 years.
-Using the secondary crater size estimates in Table 8.2-2 and the assumption that each impact modifies the surface within two crater diameters, we estimate a resurfacing rate of 78,000 ±1400 years, within 4% of the resurfacing estimates computed from LROC observations!
+Using the secondary crater size estimates in Table 8.2-2 and the assumption that each impact modifies the surface within two crater diameters, a resurfacing rate of 78,000 ±1400 years is estimated, within 4% of the resurfacing estimates computed from LROC observations!

 While these estimates are nearly in agreement, it should be noted that LROC observed secondary splotches that were 1.5 to as large as 30 m in diameter.
 None of the ejecta particles described in the MeMoSeE model could account for creating these significant disturbances.
 Speyerer et al. [ref.
 33] proposed that these splotches could be formed by a grouping of poorly consolidated regolith ejected in clumps.
 This method would imply that the splotches are created by many dozens to thousands of small particles modifying the surface and increasing the roughness of the top regolith layer and reducing the overall observed reflectance.
 This scenario would also not create a crater visible in LROC images, consistent with what was observed in temporal pairs.
 However, it is possible that small craters (<3 pixels across) form during these secondary impacts but are not observable from orbit with the current camera systems.